 Examining the survey results by age range is telling.
 Twitter and Facebook, for example, were wholly unpopular with over 55s – only 6% in that category said they used the latter for news updates.
 Traditional formats were far more popular.
 80% of over 55s polled said they used television as their preferred source for national and international news, while 37% also selected radio.

 The difference between these results and younger age groups couldn’t be clearer.
 Just 15% of the 18-24 group said they preferred a printed publication for news.
 The most popular choices in this cohort were television, followed closely by Facebook, Twitter and the websites of newspapers and broadcasters.
 It’s also important to note that every social platform and digital source had grown in popularity with respondents across all age groups when compared to five years earlier.

 It would be premature to completely discount traditional media.
-While clearly on the wane, they still serve a useful function in today’s media.
+While clearly on the wane, they still serve a useful function in today’s climate.
 Print newspapers, for example, are now used for in-depth analysis that is impractical on micro-blogging sites like Twitter.
-They also appear to be held in higher regard as respondents to our survey generally ranked television, newspapers and radio as more trustworthy sources for online news.
+They also appear to be held in higher regard, as respondents to our survey generally ranked television, newspapers and radio as more trustworthy sources for online news.

 The author: Jane Ainsworth is managing director of WPR.
 She has over 20 years’ experience in developing and delivering communications strategies for consumer brands including Dunelm, Tesco, Mothercare, Greene King, John Lewis, Bullring, Beaverbrooks and Westfield.